 Where to find other exemptions. |

 Under the Iowa exemption system, homeowners can exempt unlimited home equity.
-The homestead exemption applies to real property, including a home or apartment.
-You must use the property as your home to protect it under the homestead exemption.
+The homestead exemption applies to real property, including a home or apartment if you use the property as your home to protect it under the homestead exemption.

-Property cannot exceed one-half acre if located within a city or town or forty acres if located elsewhere.
-If more than one dwelling house is located on the property, you may only protect one house, but you are permitted to select which house you want to protect.
-You can protect one or more adjoining lots of land, as long as they are used as part of the same homestead.
+Property can't exceed one-half acre if located within a city or town or forty acres if located elsewhere.
+If more than one dwelling house is located on the property, you can only protect one home, but you can select which house you want to protect.
+You can protect one or more adjoining lots of land as long as they are used as part of the same homestead.

 Here are some other rules that apply to the Iowa homestead exemption:

-You can file for bankruptcy in Iowa after living there for more than 180 days.
-However, you must live in Iowa much longer before using Iowa exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Iowa after living there for over 180 days.
+However, you must live in Iowa for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.